patchandpray/serverless-msg-api/README.md

 ### Security considerations

-* API Gateway GET and POST methods require authorization via and api authentication token.
+* API Gateway GET and POST methods require authorization via an api authentication token.
 * Traffic to API gateway endpoints are encrypted via SSL.
 * Lambda Environment variables are encrypted at rest using aws lambda builtin